How to Reduce Performance Anxiety by Making Use of Flow State

 Numerous factors influence how well you transition into flow, or whether instead, you experience performance anxiety.
 Confidence has been shown to relate positively to flow, while anxiety has been shown to relate negatively to flow.
 In general, when flow is highest, performance anxiety tends to be lowest.

 In addition, we know that level of skill is important for entering flow state.
-Without the necessary skill and practice, a task will feel too difficult for you to enter flow state.
+Without the necessary skill and practice, a task will feel too difficult for you to enter this state.
 Once a task feels too difficult, you may also fall into self-criticism, which can also exacerbate performance anxiety.

 What Happens in the Brain During Flow